KSAH-42/RabbitOM/README.md

 ~~~~

-and run by executing the following command (take about the path it may be incorrect)
+and run by executing the following command (take care regarding the path it may be incorrect)

 ~~~~
 rtsp://admin:camera123@127.0.0.1/toy.mp4 -s ..\..\..\Resources\Configuration\node-workflow.yml